Page Index

 22LR AMMO....
 In 22LR benchrest, the ammo is fixed and can not be tuned to the barrel.
 But the barrel can be tuned to the ammo.
 The only function of tuning is to compensate for small variations in muzzle velocity from shot to shot.
 The 1035 to 1075 fps range is an extreme spread but gives an indication of what improvements can be made to compensate for velocity variations.
 The calculations have been performed at these two velocities to determine if variation if muzzle can be compensated for and reduce the vertical spread at the 50 yard target.

-If somehow, the muzzle were fixed in space or magically "stopped" and two rounds were fired, one with a velocity of 1035 fps and the other with 1075 fps there would be a 0.1737 inch vertical spread because of the different amount of drop.
+If somehow, the muzzle were rigidly fixed in space and two rounds were fired, one with a velocity of 1035 fps and the other with 1075 fps there would be a 0.1737 inch vertical spread because of the different amount of drop.
 See the bottom row of Table 1.
 A tuner can cause the slower bullet to be launched to a higher point and the faster bullet at a lower point.
-This can't be done with a "Stopped Muzzle".
-I believe that a "Stopped Muzzle" is a null set and is impossible with any reasonable rifle configuration.
+This can't be done with a rigidly fixed muzzle.
+I believe that a rigidly fixed muzzle is impossible with any reasonable rifle configuration.

 REVERSE TAPER BARREL....
 The vertical spread for the Reverse Taper barrel and No tuner has a steep rising slope at the time of bullet exit.
-The vertical spread is 0.0910 inches for the two different loads (1035 and 1075 fps) that Calfee recommends for adjusting a tuner.
+The vertical spread is 0.0910 inches for the two different loads (1035 and 1075 fps).
 This was the smallest vertical spread of the barrel configurations calculated so far.
 The movie clip shows the deformations of Esten's Reverse Taper barrel with a 1075 fps muzzle velocity and no tuner.
 The last frame of the animation coincides with the bullet exiting the muzzle.
 The muzzle is not stationary and points to different locations on a 50 yard target as shown by the chart and movie clip.
 The deformations are amplified by 2000X.
+The barrel axis points at zero on the 50 yard target.
+Gravity is applied and the stock deforms as well as the barrel sage.
+That is why the muzzle starts out pointing approximately 1.35 inches below zero.
+The muzzle projection includes the vertical motion of the muzzle and the exit angle projected to the 50 yard target.
+It is as if there were a tiny laser taped to the muzzle and it traces the curves on the target.

 Smaller Groups Left of the Peak (Positive or Upward Slope):